hughharford/condorgp/docs/1_stepped_design_todos/condorgp_action_points_01.md

       # confirm can unpickle and run
     # REF: https://deap.readthedocs.io/en/master/tutorials/advanced/checkpoint.html

+  # make robust randomised fitness function
+    # TODO: take an algorithm with evolved and injected code, and vary dates
+    # TODO: ensure a range of randomised set of dates, aim for enough so that
+            'many' but 'randomised' tests are all "equivalent enough"

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # DONE

+  # setup gp structure to run effectively with lean
+      # DONE: test that required functionality provided in lean-evaluated class
+      # DONE: test that run is successful
+        # basic gp running is operational with Lean
+        # see tests 04-06

+  # vary the individuals for fitness evaluation
+      # ability to vary the individuals sent for fitness evaluation
+          # DONE: test checking func provision to vary individuals
+          # see test_06 for Lean influence based on psets and individuals

   # get out the python code for each individual
       # DONE: simple enough, just: